bharel/asynciolimiter/docs/index.rst

     Takes into account CPU heavy tasks or other delays that can occur while the process is sleeping.

-    Receives *rate* as the calls per second at which the limiter should let traffic through.
+    Receives *rate* as the average calls per second at which the limiter should let traffic through.

     Sample usage: